buildpacks/spec/buildpack.md

 The lifecycle MUST defer any entries whose names were entirely removed from `<plan>` to the next buildpack that provided entries with those names during the detection phase.

 When the build is complete, a BOM (Bill-of-Materials) MAY be generated for auditing purposes.
-If generated, this BOM MUST contain all entries in each `<plan>` at the end of each `/bin/build` execution.
+If generated, this BOM MUST contain all entries in each `<plan>` at the end of each `/bin/build` execution, in adherence with the process and data format outlined in the [Platform Interface Specification](platform.md).

 #### Layers